Dintero/Dintero.Checkout.WooCommerce.V2/readme.txt

 Our feature-rich components create a seamless, effortless buying experience for customers while offering full customisation for businesses.
 And is a one stop shop for digital payment, offering card payments, invoice, installments, BNPL, and mobile payment solutions.

 ### High conversions
 Supercharge your sales with a high converting checkout solution.
 Offer all the payment methods your customers want, globally and locally.
 One payment solution, endless possibilities.

 ### Manage all your payments in one place with Dintero Backoffice

 No more multiple logins.
 With our powerful Backoffice, there is one place to view and manage all payments, payouts, and reports.
 You can even do reconciliation and integrate account software.

-### Payment Methods
+### Payment Methods:

-#### Cards
+**Cards**
 - Visa
 - MasterCard

-#### Mobile
+**Mobile**
 - Vipps
 - Swish
 - MobilePay

-#### Wallets
+**Wallets**
 - Apple Pay
 - Google Pay
 - Click to Pay

-#### BNPL (Buy Now Pay Later), Installments, & Invoices
+**BNPL (Buy Now Pay Later), Installments, & Invoices**
 - Klarna
 - Walley
 - Billie

 For the full list of Payment Methods, supported countries, and pricing, visit our [Pricing](https://www.dintero.com/pricing?utm_source=wordpressplugin&utm_medium=plugin) page.

-## Dintero Express Checkout Features
+### Dintero Express Checkout Features

-The Dintero Express Checkout remembers customer details (if they opt-in) so we can give them
-an even faster and frictionless checkout experience with their next purchases, which increases
-conversion rates for returning customers.
+The Dintero Express Checkout remembers customer details (if they opt-in) so we can give them an even faster and frictionless checkout experience with their next purchases, which increases conversion rates for returning customers.
 Available for embedded solutions.

 ### API
-Dintero Checkout supports any business model, and with our APIs you can automate and
-simplify the user experience for your customers.
+Dintero Checkout supports any business model, and with our APIs you can automate and simplify the user experience for your customers.

 === Getting started ===

 Get started with Dintero Checkout for WooCommerce Payment Methods in 4 easy steps.

 1. [Create a Dintero account](https://dintero.com/get-started?utm_source=wordpressplugin&utm_medium=plugin)
 2. In [Dintero Backoffice](https://backoffice.dintero.com?utm_source=wordpressplugin&utm_medium=plugin), go to Settings > Payment methods and click Activate